 Although it’s common for drivers to have both comprehensive and collision insurance, they don’t always make sense for every driver to have.

 With a car loan or a car lease, you’re likely required to have comprehensive and collision coverage until the car is paid off.
 That’s so lenders can protect their investments against any potential damages.
 Roughly 85% of new cars are financed with a loan or lease, whereas only 55% of used cars are, according to Experian data from 2019.

 However, once your car loan is paid off, collision and comprehensive becomes optional.
 If your car isn’t very valuable and you have enough savings to buy a new car if something were to happen, you may not want to bother with collision and comprehensive coverage.

 Kyle Schmitt, vice president and managing director of insurance intelligence at J.D.
 Power, typically recommends collision insurance, but says the decision to keep or drop it ultimately depends on your car and your financial situation.
-“If your car is not very high value, it’s definitely a question to consider.
-If you have the funds to repair your own vehicle, you could consider dropping it,” he says.

 Without those additional types of coverage, your total car insurance payments can go down by several hundred dollars each year.
 And while your car’s value and your budget play a vital role in the decision-making process, it also comes down to peace of mind.

 If you’re debating whether you should buy comprehensive or collision coverage, or both, here are a few factors to consider.